clap-rs/clap-book/src/ch00-00-introduction.md

 # Introduction

+---
+*Note:* This book is a work in progress in the pre-alpha stages.
+The source can be found [on Github]
+---

 Welcome to the book all about building powerful, intuitive, and fast command line applications using the [Rust] programming language!
 This book aims to answer three distinct quesitons: